 Centrality and Intermediacy

 • Gateway.
 Connects two systems of circulation and thus represents an intermediate location imposed by geographical constraints.
-Thus, in order to reach its final destination, a movement must use an intermediate location often implying a transfer from one mode to the other.
-Many gateways have also a significant centrality component as they represent industrial zones and large urban agglomerations.
+Thus, in order to reach its final destination, a movement must use an intermediate location, often implying a transfer from one mode to the other.
+Many gateways also have a significant centrality component as they represent industrial zones and large urban agglomerations.

 • Hub (Interception).
 A location nearby, or at, the convergence of several long-distance routes can develop an intermediacy by “intercepting” some of the traffic.
-This is notably the case for intermediate hub terminals located along major long-distance maritime corridors, such as Algeciras (Spain) or Singapore.
+This is notably the case for intermediate hub terminals along major long-distance maritime corridors, such as Algeciras (Spain) or Singapore.